How To Shock a Pool

 Algae Outbreaks: When algae appears in your pool, super-chlorination with powerful types of shock like Power Powder Pro or other variations of Cal-Hypo can often eliminate the problem.

 Heavy Pool Usage: When pools are used by a large number of people in a short amount of time, the water can become contaminated in a variety of ways.
-Shocking after pool parties or other unexpected contaminations is highly recommended.
+Shocking after parties or other unexpected contaminations is highly recommended.

-When your chlorine is in the proper range between 2-4ppm, we recommend using a non-chlorine shock like Leslie’s Fresh and Clear to oxidize and burn off the ammonia.
+When your chlorine is in the proper range between 2-4ppm, we recommend using a non-chlorine shock like Leslie’s Fresh 'N Clear to oxidize and burn off the ammonia.
 The goal is for your Free Chlorine and Total Chlorine to be the same level at all times.

 Types of Chlorine